 - App or No App, Public Diplomacy is Still All About Relationships (Pt.
 2) Feb 15, 2016

 - App or No App, Public Diplomacy is Still All About Relationships Feb 12, 2016

 - Public-Private Partnership Programs with U.S.-Based Diasporas Jul 16, 2015

-Trent's 2014-16 CPD Research Fellowship Project is entitled "Gauging the Quality of Public-Private Partnership Programs Involving U.S.-Based Diasporas."
+Debbie's CPD Research Fellowship Project is titled, "Gauging the Quality of Public-Private Partnership Programs Involving U.S.-Based Diasporas."

 In The News:

 October 17, 2014 - CPD Announces CPD Research Fellows for the 2014-2016 term